bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 10:51 AM CT, May 06</p>
+<p class="updated_time"> Latest data: 12:37 PM CT, May 06</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 59°, which is 0° *colder* than yesterday.
-Tomorrow is expected to be 4° **warmer** than today.
+Today's high is 56°, which is 3° *colder* than yesterday.
+Tomorrow is expected to be 7° **warmer** than today.

 Currently:

-- 52°
+- 55°
 - Partly Cloudy
-- 60% humidity
+- 67% humidity
-- 3 mph wind
+- 4 mph wind
-- 54% cloud cover
+- 56% cloud cover
 - 23 AQI 🟩
-- 0.14 inches of rain in the past 24 hours
+- 0.13 inches of rain in the past 24 hours
 - 0.04 inches of rain expected in the next 48 hours